 A banana finca (banana plantation) in the middle of Puerto de la Cruz is not rare.
-There is a large one next to Loro Park opposite the prime beach Playa Jardin which was already a winter resort of Tenerife natives before the conquest.
+There is a large one next to Loro Park a former big farm opposite the prime beach Playa Jardin which was already a winter resort of Tenerife natives before the conquest.
 This finca plantation is so big.

 One hardly sees the farmhouse on top.